 - Ease of installation/construction

 Pipe fencing is popular with dairy and beef cattle farms.
 We suggest pipe fencing at least 54 inches in height with heavy posts and thick-gauge metal.
 Cattle guards can be installed at driveway and walkway gate entrances to prevent escape.
+We recommend treated wood posts and high-tensile wire.
+Separating cows from bulls?
+Up your wire gauge and fortify those posts.

 Wild Game and Exotics